 \section{Partial Break with Multiple Regressors}

-In this section, the assumptions and proof of consistency of the break point estimator are provided under a general linear regression model with multiple regressors.
-The model incorporates a partial break in coefficients and assumes a one-time break occurs at an unknown date $k_0 = [\rho_0 T]$ with $\rho_0 \in (0,1)$.
-I follow the notations of \hyperref[Bai1997]{Bai (1997)}; denote the vector of variables associated with a stable coefficient as $w_t$ and variables associated with coefficients under a break as $z_t$.
-Let $x_{t} = (w_t', z_t')'$ be a $(p \times 1)$ vector where the variable $z_{t}$ is a $(q\times 1)$ vector and $q \leq p$,
+This section provides consistency of the break point estimator under a general linear regression model with multiple regressors.
+The model incorporates a partial break in coefficients and assumes that a one-time break occurs at an unknown date $k_0 = [\rho_0 T]$ with $\rho_0 \in (0,1)$.
+I follow the notations of \citet*{Bai1997} by denoting the vector of variables associated with a stable coefficient as $w_t$ and the variables associated with coefficients under a break as $z_t$.
+Let $x_{t} = (w_t', z_t')'$ be a $(p \times 1)$ vector and $z_{t}$ is a $(q\times 1)$ vector with $q \leq p$,

 where $\varepsilon_t$ is a mean zero error term.
-In general, $z_{t}$ can be expressed as a linear function of $x_{t}$ so that $z_{t} = R'x_{t}$ where $R$ is a $(p\times q)$ matrix with full column rank.
+In general, $z_{t}$ can be expressed as a linear function of $x_{t}$ so that $z_{t} = R'x_{t}$, where $R$ is a $(p\times q)$ matrix with full column rank.
 Let $Y = (y_1,\ldots,y_T)'$ and define $X_{k} := (0,\ldots,0,x_{k+1},\ldots,x_{T})'$ and $X_{0} :=(0,\ldots,0,x_{k_0 +1},$ $\ldots,x_{T})'$.
 Define $Z_k$ and $Z_0$ analogously so that $Z_k = X_k R$ and $Z_0 = X_0 R$.
 Let $M := I-X(X'X)^{-1}X'$ and use the maximal invariant to eliminate the nuisance parameter $\beta$.

-The subscript on the break magnitude $\delta_T$ shows that it may depend on the sample size.
-For consistency we assume the break magnitude is outside the local $T^{-1/2}$ neighborhood of zero.
-This is because the break point is not consistently estimable if the break magnitude is in the local $T^{-1/2}$ neighborhood of zero such that $\delta_T = O(T^{-1/2})$.
-In this case structural break tests have asymptotic power that is strictly less than one.
-Hence, we proceed assuming that $\delta_T$ is fixed, or it converges to zero at a rate \emph{slower} than $T^{-1/2}$ so that power of structural break tests converge to one (Assumption \ref{A:consistency_delta}).
+The subscript on $\delta_T$ shows that the break magnitude may depend on the sample size.
+We assume the break magnitude is outside the local $T^{-1/2}$ neighborhood of zero.
+This is because the break point is not consistently estimable if the break magnitude is in the local $T^{-1/2}$ neighborhood of zero.
+This corresponds to the case of small break magnitudes discussed previously, $\delta_T = O(T^{-1/2})$, in which structural break tests have asymptotic power strictly less than one.
+In this section, I proceed by assuming that $\delta_T$ is fixed or it converges to zero at a rate \emph{slower} than $T^{-1/2}$ so that the power of the structural break tests converge to one (Assumption \ref{A:consistency_delta}).